iCliniq Logo

 Welcome to icliniq.com.

-First of all, I think the tummy tuck has come out well.
-The belly button however if it was not properly shaped during the initial procedure, then it was definitely a good decision to revise it after a few months.
-Right now, I feel that the skin is still in the healing phase.
-Given that it was a revision surgery, it will take a little longer to heal than a normal period of two months.
+Given that it was a revision surgery, it will take a little longer to heal than the normal period of two months.
 Also, it depends upon the umbilical stalk length, that how long it will take for the surrounding induration and hence the discoloration to settle down.
 So for now, it is better to wait and watch.

 Patient's Query

-Thank you doctor,
+Thank you for your reply.

-From what I was told, upon revision, he was able to pull my original belly button or stalk back through and use that (if that makes any sense because it does not to me).
+From what I was told, upon revision, he was able to pull my original belly button or stalk back through and use that (if that makes any sense, because it does not to me).
 Is there anything I should be applying to it to help with the healing process or discoloration?

 Hi,